davemenninger/lrrr/Readme.markdown

 * ~~add authorization ( logged in user can see some things, but not others )~~
 * tests for authorization
 * ~~catch-all route~~, switch routes to use over() conditions
-* Mojolicious plugins: CSRFProtect, VaildateTiny
+* Mojolicious plugins: CSRFProtect, VaildateTiny, Toto
 * ~~user can create document objects into mongo~~
 * roles: ~~admin~~, ~~guest~~, author, reader?
 * scripts: setup new db,